 We want to get rid of SCSS (#8), but rather than just throwing out the features of SCSS entirely, I want us to have a more minimal CSS preprocessor.

 Declaration nesting is the most obvious feature, and worth doing on its own.
-Turns out there is a draft spec for this now, so maybe it would be good to mimic its syntax: https://drafts.csswg.org/css-nesting/
+Turns out there is a draft spec for this now, but it makes a lot of stupid decisions and we can do better: https://drafts.csswg.org/css-nesting/

 Arithmetic expressions are convenient too.